Diphtheria and Homeoprophylaxis

-Homeopathic remedies will help a person with the diphtheria relieve their symptoms effectively and naturally.
+Homeopathic remedies will help prevent diphtheria and help a person with the diphtheria symptoms to relieve those symptoms effectively and naturally.

 This is the prescription only Diphtherium nosode is available through the Homeoprophylaxis Program (HP) under supervision by certified Homeopath in HP.